On Dynamical Gaskets Generated by Rational Maps, Kleinian Groups, and Schwarz Reflections: Nielsen maps induced by reflection groups

 \begin{proposition} \end{proposition} \begin{proof} This follows from Proposition~\ref{prop:orbit_equiv_1} and the fact that $T^0$ is a fundamental domain for the action of $H$ on its domain of discontinuity $\Omega_H$. \end{proof}

-Let us conclude this subsection with a brief discussion on the index two Kleinian subgroup $\Gamma_\T\leqslant H$ consisting of the (orientation preserving) M{\"o}bius maps in $H$.
+Let us conclude this subsection with a brief discussion on the index two Kleinian subgroup $\Gamma_\T\leqslant H_\T$ consisting of the (orientation preserving) M{\"o}bius maps in $H_\T$, in the case when the dual graph $\check{\T}$ of the triangulation $\T$ is Hamiltonian (i.e., $\check{\T}$ contains a cycle that visits every vertex exactly once).
 Note that $\Gamma_\T$ is a geometrically finite Kleinian group (its fundamental polyhedron in $\mathbb{H}^3$ is obtained by `doubling' $\mathcal{P}_\T$, and hence has finitely many sides).